cassieemb/code_test/README.md

 ## Steps to Recreate

 1. Clone or Download Github Repo
-2. Run Bundle Install
+2. Run `bundle install
-3. Run rake db:setup
+3. Run `rake db:setup`
-4. Run rails s
+4. Replace URL in post request on line 38 of `tickets_controller.rb` with url to webhook site or other location to send tag info to
+5. Run `rails s`
-5. Startup ngrok server on port 3000
+6. Startup ngrok server on port 3000
-6. Send post request with params to ngrok tunnel
+7. Send post request with params to ngrok tunnel